-Degradation processes quite often involve free radicals and transition metals that are responsible for most of the damage that occurs in drug products.
-By analyzing an EPR signal, one can identify, quantify and monitor time behavior of the free radicals involved in product degradation.
+Therapeutic drugs require a well characterized shelf-life to ensure correct dosage and patient safety.
+Degradation processes quite often involve free radicals and transition metals that are responsible for the majority of the damage that occurs in drug products.
+By analyzing an EPR signal, one can identify, quantify and monitor temporal behavior of the free radicals involved in product degradation.